amias-channer/obs-scripts/chat.md

 I also use ${queryescape} to url encode the parameters, its an annoying complication but it keeps it sane.
 If you specify a parameter a corresponding argument must be provided or the call will not be made.
-A way round this is to to make if if3 if4 and if5 so each form can work for different need.
+A way round this is to to make if if3 if4 and if5 so each form can work for different needs.

+#### types

+the operators are provided by Perl which is very leniant about comparison of different types but ultimately you can expect string comparison. dates might not compare sensibly, be sure to test and verify.

 #### examples ####